-There is some debate as to whether citizens are well informed in Switzerland.
+Score 8 There is some debate as to whether citizens are well informed in Switzerland.
 One of the first studies on the issue, based on surveys conducted after popular votes, found that only one out of six voters had a high level of policy knowledge.
 Studies based on larger data sets and relating to more recent data have showed that about 50% of citizens have good knowledge on public policy issues (i.e., they know the issue at hand and can provide reasons for their decisions).
 A recent study concluded that roughly equal shares of the citizenry lack civic competences, have medium competence and have a high level of competence.
-The voting behavior in the tax reform of 2017 showed the power of "no-heuristics."
-In cases where the public feel insufficiently informed, they vote against change.
-Three-quarters of respondents said they had difficulties understanding the proposal (which was of eminent importance to the economy) and a third of those who voted "no" explained their vote by their lack of knowledge.
-Another important explanatory variable for public knowledge of the content of a bill, participation and voting behavior is the intensity of the campaign around a given issue.
+In cases where the public feels insufficiently informed, it votes against change.
+The power of a "no" heuristics was demonstrated by the 2017 vote one tax reform in which three-quarters of respondents said they had difficulties understanding the proposal (which was of eminent importance to the economy) and a third of those who voted "no" cited their lack of knowledge as a reason for voting against the proposal.
+The intensity of a campaign is another key factor in the extent to which the public is informed of a bill's content and in explaining their voting behavior on the relevant issue.